 So, I’m watching a movie on Hulu the other night and since they’ve gotten very good at making sure that ad blockers don’t work, I get to see the usual bunch o adverts for cars, cell phone plans, celebrity sightings, and my all time favorite: psychotropic medications.

 I guess they’re running out of kids because now we’ve got ADHD meds for adults, too.
 But don’t worry.
 The pharmaceutical companies that make them assure us that it’s a real disorder.
 As in, not made up.
 They tell you that just in case you were wondering.
-You know, just in case you thought they might be pushing their goods only to make some excellent currency for their coffers.
+You know, just in case you thought they might be pushing their goods only for the bucks involved.
 Don’t worry.
 Because it’s real disorder, it proves that they have an altruistic desire to sooth the anxieties of the world with a cool cloth.

 Watching these adverts is educational.
 I’ve learned that these drugs don’t do the following: